melboone/develop_cafe/content/pages/how-to.md

 ## Creating a new page

-To create a new page, create a `.md` file in the appropriate folder (or new one), add the above elements.
+Create a `.md` file in the appropriate folder (or new one), add the above elements.
 It is a good idea to add the file to the [configuration](https://github.com/melboone/develop_cafe/blob/master/pelicanconf.py) file as well, in the `MENUITEMS`.

+A good starting point is the `template_` file created in each category.

 ## Private comments